+The recognition of the specialist qualification is only possible after the recognition of the basic medical training has taken place.
 The State Chambers of Physicians (Landesärztekammern) are responsible for the recognition of specialist qualifications.
 The recognition of the specialist diploma is incumbent to the State Chamber of Physicians in which area the physician wants to work (see list: State Chambers of Physicians).
 Furthermore, in most states a membership in the State Chamber of Physicians is necessary.

 You can apply for limited or full registration even though you have not found a position yet and you reside outside Germany.
-You should submit your application to the registration authority in which area you would like to work (see § 3 General Administrative Law Acts and § 12(3) Federal Medical Code).
+You should submit your application to the registration authority in which state you would like to work (see § 3 General Administrative Law Acts and § 12(3) Federal Medical Code).

 Physicians who have completed their basic medical training outside Germany, have a right to get, upon application, an official notice regarding the equivalence of their basic medical training.
 The proof of German language skills is not a prerequisite for this notice.
 However, the physician will only be granted full registration (Approbation) once he/she meets the German language requirements and fulfills all other requirements.

 No!
 You must decide where you would like to work as a physician and submit then your application to the registration authority in which state you plan to take up a job.